HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 ![](/Images/Tds/chapter4-projectreport.png)

 * **Enable Project Report** - Enables report generation at build time.
 * **Report Type** - Selects the type of report to generate.
 Currently, there are two report types.
 Markdown and XML.
-While the format of the generated reports is fixed and not easilly changed, the XML format can be parsed an adapted as needed.
+While the format of the generated reports is fixed and not easily changed, the XML format can be parsed an adapted as needed.
 In addition, the XML report will also create an XSLT to convert the XML into HTML so it can be shown in a browser.
 If you wish to change the HTML displayed, you should edit the XSLT as needed.
 * **Report Name** - Allows the user to specify the name of the report.
 * **Fields to include in report** - Allows the user to pick fields from Sitecore to include in the report.
 These fields are in addition to the fields normally included in the report, and can vary based on the implementation.
 Use the left and right arrows to select/un-select the fields for the report.
 * **Field Search Box** - There is a search box above the field list.
 As you type into the search box, the field list will automatically update to show only fields contain the characters in the search box.
 This makes finding and selecting fields easier.